-Management Target Management Actions Environmental Performance Item Actions Reporting / Evidence Timing Contingency returned to ponds for set periods).
-2.3 Implement the bitterns outfall model validation study (refer to Section 6.4.5) to ensure that SPLs are achieved at each of the specified LEP boundaries. > Bitterns Outfall Model Validation Study Report During bitterns outfall commissioning phase, prior to commencement of operations.
-Within 12 months of achieving steady-state operations to evaluate the final discharge configuration.
-Biannually (i.e. during winter & summer) for first 5 years Whenever changes to the product or bitterns occur during the life of the Project. > Install pre-treatment systems (additional approvals may be required); increase pre-dilution and/or modify diffuser to ensure that SPLs are achieved at each of the specified LEP boundaries.
+Management Target Management Actions Environmental Performance ltem Actions Reporting / Evidence Timing Contingency returned to ponds for set periods).
+2.3 Implement the bitterns outfall model validation study (refer to Section 6.4.5) to ensure that SPLs are achieved at each of the specified LEP boundaries.
+Bitterns Outfall Model Validation Study Report Refer to Table 10 Whenever changes to the product or bitterns occur during the life of the Project.
+Install pre-treatment systems (additional approvals may be required); increase pre- dilution and/or modify diffuser to ensure that SPLs are achieved at each of the specified LEP boundaries.
 Reduce bitterns discharge until additional works are complete (surplus bitterns can be returned to ponds for set periods).
 Manage vessel bunkering, chemical storage and spill response to avoid release of contaminants to the marine environment 3.1 Develop and implement project specific management procedures: 1.
 Jetty Hydrocarbon Storage and Handling Procedure.
 2. Bunkering Procedure.
 3. Port Facility Oil Spill Response Plan.
 3. Shipboard Oil Pollution Emergency Plan.
-Procedures will be Management Procedures Audit records providing evidence of effective controls.
-Prior to commencement of construction works.
-Annual audits and reviews.
+Procedures will be Management Procedures Audit records providing evidence of effective controls. > Prior to commencement of construction works. > Annual audits and reviews.
 Revise and update procedures as appropriate.
 Additional training in prevention and response procedures.
-3.2 All vessel equipment to be designed and operated to prevent spills and leaks through the provision of in-built safeguards including, but not limited to, relief valves, overflow protection, and automatic and manual shut-down systems.
-Inspection reports Vessel management procedure > Inspection reports required at least quarterly for the life of the Project.
+3.2 All vessel equipment to be designed and operated to prevent spills and leaks through the provision of in-built safeguards including, but not limited to, relief valves, overflow protection, and automatic and manual shut-down systems. > Inspection reports > Vessel management procedure Inspection reports required at least quarterly for the life of the Project.
 Rectify any equipment that is damaged or missing as soon as practicable.
 Port operations not to commence prior to development and approval of vessel management procedures.